Last November, cargo thieves made off with a truckload of pharmaceuticals worth several million dollars.

 In late March, a gang of thieves stole six truckloads of tomatoes and another of cucumbers from Florida growers.
 They also stole a load of frozen meat.
 Total value of the illegal haul: about $300,000.
 The criminals appeared to have set up a bogus trucking company with the intention of stealing loads of produce and other goods.

 "There has been a large increase in both tractor-trailer and cargo theft," says John Albrecht, vice president of Transport Security, which sells locks and other cargo security devices.
-"A tractor and trailer is a moving warehouse, but you can't put closed circuit TV on it, you can't post a security guard."
+"A tractor and trailer is a moving warehouse, but you can't put closed circuit TV on it, you can't post a security guard."'They'll steal anything'

 It's not just high-value loads like electronics or pharmaceuticals, Albrecht notes.
 He's seen bottled water being taken.
 You see someone hawking water on the street?
 It could be stolen.